-An important responsibility that we have for today and for the future is to balance human needs with the preservation of a functional biosphere.
-To minimize human impacts and move toward more sustainable practices, we must understand the causes of environmental change and the complex interactions within ecosystems, and design effective strategies for restoration and mitigation of impacts.
-This requires expertise in environmental monitoring and assessment, determination of appropriate regulations, and policy implementation, and application of basic science in restoration activities.
+Balancing human needs with the preservation of a functional biosphere is an important responsibility for our future.
+To minimize human impact and move toward more sustainable practices, we must understand the causes of environmental change and the complex interactions within ecosystems, and design effective strategies for restoration.
+Our curriculum covers environmental monitoring, assessment, regulations, policy implementation, and science application in restoration activities.

 Geospatial Analysis Laboratory (GsAL)

 Our state-of-the-art GsAL lab provides training and resources across an array of integrated technologies, including geographic information systems (GIS), remote sensing, global positioning systems (GPS), and ecosystem modeling.
 Students have used the lab to research which California cities are at greatest risk for forest fires, how much carbon forests are removing from the atmosphere, and other important environmental questions.